Palanii1/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Program 9 is a function that returns the sum of all the data (n) of a listint_t linked list.
 Program 10 is a function that inserts a new node at a given position.
-Program 11 is a function that deletes the node at index index of a listint_t linked list
+Program 11 is a function that deletes the node at index index of a listint_t linked list Program 12 is a function that reverses a listint_t linked list.
+Program 13 is a function that prints a listint_t linked list. program 14 is a function that frees a listint_t list.
+Program 15 is a function that finds the loop in a linked list.